nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Finding a doctor <a name="find-doctor"/>

 ### Listing all doctors <a name="list-doctors"/>

+1. List all doctors while none/some doctors are being shown

+    1. Prerequisites: `toggle` to the `Doctors` tab.
+Ensure that there are existing doctors.
+If there is none, use the [add](#add-doctor-manual-testing) command to add some doctors.
+List some doctors using `find XYZ` (XYZ is the name of an existing/non-existent doctor).

+    2. Test case: `list`<br>
+       Expected: All existing doctors are listed.

+    3. Test case: `list`<br>
+       Expected: All existing doctors are listed.

 ### Adding an appointment <a name="appointment"/>
 1. Add an appointment